alexandrebouchard/blangGradAssignment-scaffold/README.md

 - Install Blang IDE.
 - Signed up to github (a free account is enough).
 - Some basic exposure to Blang (from Sohrab's tutorial and/or the [Blang documentation](https://www.stat.ubc.ca/~bouchard/blang/)).
 Feel free to ask questions on Piazza and office hours.

-Try to start in advance of the deadline.
+We strongly encourage that you come to Wednesday office hours to get started so that we can provide more guidance.

 ## Setup